RedisLabs/redislabs-docs/content/rs/administering/troubleshooting/testing-client-connectivity.md

 connectivity to your database:

 -   Connecting with redis-cli, the built-in command-line tool
--   Connecting with a "hello world" application using Python.
+-   Connecting with a _Hello World_ application using Python.

 ### Connecting Using redis-cli